• Jobs

 First, it’s important to understand that references are not typically required as part of a resume.
 However, many job applicants include a list of references on their resumes to provide additional information about their skills and experience.

 If you find it necessary to include references.
-In general, adding two to three references to your resume is recommended.
+In general, adding one to three references to your resume is recommended.
 This number is sufficient to provide a well-rounded representation of your skills and experience while not overwhelming the reader with an excessively long list.

 It’s also important to choose your references carefully, as they should be able to speak to your qualifications and provide specific examples of your work.